Independence I culture: Housing

 Archaeological experiments have shown that it was possible for Independence I people to live in the High Arctic with a degree of comfort.
 Independence I people lived a nomadic way of life and therefore their dwellings needed to be relatively light so they could be transported easily.
 Independence I dwellings like other Palaeo-Eskimo dwellings during the same era generally have an emphasis on an axial element.
-Their dwellings were often a tent rather than a proper house construction and access to firewood was limited.
+Their dwellings were often a tent rather than house construction and access to firewood was limited.
 There are various Independence I dwelling types, one being the “elliptical double platform dwelling”.
 A distinct feature in this kind of dwelling is the stone build midpassage with a box fireplace inside two parallel walls.
 Eigil Knuth theorised these dwellings were most likely winter dwellings and that Muskox hides were potentially used to cover the floor.
 Another kind of dwelling linked to Independence I culture which wasn’t part of Knuth’s original research was discovered at Adam C. Knuth site.
 This kind of dwelling had a central fireplace with four sides.
 Three of the sides were surrounded by a kind of platform and the fourth side was an open space towards the entrance.
-The dwelling was divided into three sections: a living area on each side, the midpassage and a central heath.
+The dwelling was divided into three sections: a living area on each side, the midpassage and a central hearth.

 The only source of heat in these tents came from the hearth as no evidence has been found of the use of oil/blubber lamps.
-Some of the hearths in these dwelling were hearths in a midpassage built within a tent ring and other hearths were box-hearths that were around 40 cm x 40 cm and built of slabs.
+Some of the hearths in these dwellings were hearths in a midpassage built within a tent ring and other hearths were box-hearths that were around 40 cm x 40 cm and built of slabs.